tkhall-notghost/tapssp-project/README.md

   - Also has more detailed network interface information for Linux systems supporting systemd
 - [systemstat crate](https://codeberg.org/valpackett/systemstat)
   - Fallback system stats crate.
 Looks less maintained.

-# An Aside on permissions

-This program will inevitably need root read and execute permissions to work correctly on a Linux machine.
-I will be using established crates for interfacing with system resources when possible, and in cases where it is not I will open files as read-only to prevent any possible system breakage from logic errors.
-So no matter what this should be safe to execute regardless of the required permissions.
-I understand if that claim might not persuade whoever has to grade this though and I can package the end product with a demo in a linux container if requested.
-Email me at thall42@depaul.edu or message me on Discord (Tessa Hall) if necessary.